buildpacks/rfcs/text/0000-stack-buildpacks.md

     1. The lifecycle will merge and run the detect phase for all stackpacks defined in the `/cnb/stack/order.toml` and for all userspace buildpacks defined in `/cnb/order.toml`.

 * During the build phase (potentially in parallel to extend phase):
-    1. The lifecycle will execute the stack buildpack build phase for all passing stackpack(s) as root.
+    1. The lifecycle will execute the stack buildpack build phase with root privileges for all passing stackpack(s).
     1. The lifecycle will drop privilidges and continue the build phase as normal (running userspace buildpacks).

 * During the extend phase (potentially in parallel to build phase):